 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-Scattered moderate to isolated strong convection is within 180
+and 91W.
+Scattered moderate isolated strong convection was noted

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...